ArturCzopek/e-arbiter/API.md

 * */*

-#### Returns a page with finished tournaments' details in which logged in user participates
+#### Returns a page with the most popular tournaments in which user does not participate
 ```
-GET /api/all/finished
+GET /api/all/popular
 ```

 ##### Parameters